-1. To what extent are EU policies coherent with the selected EGD goals and targets related to/relevant for European seas?
-(Task 2.1)

-2. To what extent are EU policies coherent with each other; How do specific horizontal coherence challenges across EU level policies affect a single policy's support towards the EGD goals and targets?
-(Task 2.2)
+- 1. To what extent are EU policies coherent with the selected EGD goals and targets related to/relevant for European seas?
+(Task 2.1) - 2.
+To what extent are EU policies coherent with each other; How do specific horizontal coherence challenges across EU level policies affect a single policy's support towards the EGD goals and targets?
+(Task 2.2) - 3.
+How do transposition processes (from EU-level to national level) affect the level of vertical policy coherence of the national-level policy framework towards the EGD goals and targets, and the level of horizontal coherence across these national policies?
+(Task 2.3)